Student Service Learning (SSL)

 SSL Opportunities

-- The Culture of Respect 2023-2024 Student Training Module remains available on Canvas for students to access.
-Students must fully complete the training module to be eligible to earn 2 SSL hours.
+• The 2024-2025 MCPS Student Expectations Training Module is available on Canvas for students to access.
+Students must fully complete the training module to earn 3 SSL hours.
+(Report U-STU703 in Synergy can be used to generate a list of students who have not yet completed this training module.)

 MCPS SSL Website